war/tiktok-clone-searcher/README.md

 # tiktok-clone-searcher
-There used to be a bug in Tiktok where you could "dupe" your username.
+There used to be a bug in TikTok where you could "dupe" your username. (not sure if this is properly fixed actually)

 This will search for username/s you want and tell you if that username has been duped or not.

 This requires chromedriver.

-# Quickstart guide
+# QuickStart Guide
 ```
 git clone https://github.com/war/tiktok-clone-searcher.git